GaneshSharma27/Weather-App/README.md

 ### Now, in main() block
 First user input is made in "city_name" variable.
 Then another "weather_data" variable is initialized with "get_weather(city_name)".

+#### The image below shows how response is stored in the form of dictionary after parsing the JSON response.
 ![alt text](https://github.com/GaneshSharma27/Weather-App/blob/main/response_output.png?raw=true)

 Then using conditionals, if "weather_data()" returns "data" then the information is extracted and stored in variables.
 Then all these variables are printed.
 Else, "City not found" is printed.